Post-weaning feed intake in piglets

 Actually, antibiotic medication is necessary and without a loss of profit the consequence.
 In other words: the piglet needs additional protection.
 In addition to optimizing hygiene and management, optimizing feed intake in piglets post-weaning is a key factor to support maintenance of stable gut function.

 Not only the farmer faces challenges: Weaning is a stressful event for young animals.
 At this stage, the immune system is not fully developed, the protection of maternal antibodies decreases and the digestive tract of the piglet has to adapt rapidly from high digestible sow milk to less digestible pre-starter feed.
 The post-weaning feed intake and thus growth rate in piglets may decrease.

-- Eric muses: What does it really take to maintain intestinal resilience in weaned piglets?
+Eric muses: What does it take to support piglets post-weaning?

-- In a second step, the gut microbiota should be stabilized.
-As Eric read in a scientific feed journal, the innovative approach “Quorum sensing inhibition” may help by disrupting the communication between bacteria, thus reducing their pathogenicity.
+- Moreover, the gut microbiota should be stabilized.
+As Eric read in a scientific feed journal, the innovative approach “Quorum sensing inhibition” by specific phytogenic ingredients may help here...

 References available upon request

 As a young girl, I dreamed of exploring the deepest jungles.
 I have always been fascinated by the unknown, the diversity and beauty of nature.
 Nevertheless, I did not explore the jungle – I studied the rumen of cows at university.
 After all, it’s also mysterious and varied – it just smells a little bit more austere.